j-carson/student-loan-regression/docs/ProjectSummary.md

 *  a hard deadline
 *  using data we've never used before
 *  using techniques we've never used before
-*  while being trained on those techniques as we go
+*  while being trained on those techniques as we go along

 Time managment under these circumstances is very difficult -- It's hard to know how long something you have never done before is going to take.
-It's hard to understand what it is you don't know about what you are doing.
+It's hard to understand what it is you don't understand about what you are doing.

 I have been reacting to hard deadlines (such as projects and pair programming assignments with something of a ready-fire-aim approach, "just jump in and do something quickly."

-I definitely hit a wall with this approach on this project and had to actually take a day off from coding to go back through all my notes, powerpoints, and class
-Jupyter notebooks to find the "lay of the land" again.
+I definitely hit a wall with this on this project and had to actually take an evening off from coding to go back through all my notes, powerpoints, and class Jupyter notebooks to find the "lay of the land" again.
 This cost me a ton of project work time, but I needed it.
-I feel like I understand what was "supposed to happen" in a linear regression study if that didn't exactly happen this time.
+I now feel like I understand what was "supposed to happen" in a linear regression study if that didn't exactly happen this time.

 However, I'm not sure my project management skills have grown from this experience.
-I mean, it's nice that you give us a deadline for an MVP, but how exactly do we meet that?
-Either you have the data or you don't.
+I mean, it's nice that you give us a deadline for an MVP, but how exactly do we recover from not  meeting that?
 There wasn't a way to just skip trying to figure out all my data columns and go straight to a linear regression with a 1800 column data set.

-Also, I think that I lost all of my talk practice time by making last minute chart changes when I asked for feedback on my slides.
+Also, lost all of my talk practice time by making last minute chart changes when I asked for feedback on my slides.
+I needed to keep a better track of how I spend those last couple of hours.

 ### Detecting volatility in model versions

 So, one of the bugs I had when I was switching from the cross validation data to the holdout set -- all of a sudden one of my coefficients radically changed.
 I quickly found the bug -- I had retrained with the holdout set instead of using only the training data.
 But that coeffient must have had high variance at some point during the